 McCormack Graduate School of Policy and Global Studies

-Founded in 2003, the John W. McCormack Graduate School of Policy and Global Studies (MGS) was created as a dynamic academic and research center in policy studies at the University of Massachusetts Boston.
+Founded in 2003, the John W. McCormack Graduate School of Policy and Global Studies was created as a dynamic academic and research center in policy studies at the University of Massachusetts Boston.
 Its mission is firmly rooted in the mission of UMass Boston: To serve the people, and address the issues of a great urban society through outstanding teaching, research and service.
-MGS scholars explore the complex issues which shape policy and impact communities worldwide and provide timely and evidence-based guidance to policymakers, practitioners and community leaders.
+Mc Cormack's scholars explore the complex issues which shape policy and impact communities worldwide and provide timely and evidence-based guidance to policymakers, practitioners, and community leaders.

-Affiliation to CIOCS: The McCormack Graduate School is the administrative home to the Collaborative Institute and Dean Stephen Crosby serves as co-chair of the CIOCS Steering Committee.
+Affiliation to CIOCS: The McCormack Graduate School is the administrative home to the Collaborative Institute and Dean Ira A. Jackson serves as chair of the steering committee.

-Representative to CIOCS: Steering Committee: Steve Crosby, Dean
+Representative to CIOCS: Steering Committee: Ira A. Jackson, Dean

 To explore the synergistic benefits of becoming a CIOCS Collaborator

 Please contact CIOCS Executive Director, Robbin Peach, at firstname.lastname@example.org.